 Creating and promoting personal documentary films from our communities

-This summer, we are launching a mentoring program for emerging people of color filmmakers and emerging community advocates.
+Re-Take Oakland is a two-year mentoring program for emerging people of color filmmakers and emerging community advocates.

 Our purpose is to humanize media representations of underrepresented communities through a focus on personal stories from those communities in documentary film and nonfiction media.

 We are empowered when we tell our own stories in a deeply authentic way.

 In ancient Persian, African, Indian, and Chinese cultures, women used the henna plant for body art and hair dying.
 In some places, women would gather in bath houses and share stories and ideas while using henna to dye each others’ hair.

 This practice continues today, from which Re-Present Media was born.